google/gson/UserGuide.md

 Gson has built-in serializers and deserializers for commonly used classes whose default representation may be inappropriate.
 Here is a list of such classes:

-1.  `java.net.URL` to match it with strings like "http://code.google.com/p/google-gson/".
+1. `java.net.URL` to match it with strings like `"https://github.com/google/gson/"`
-2.  `java.net.URI` to match it with strings like "/p/google-gson/".
+2. `java.net.URI` to match it with strings like `"/google/gson/"`

-You can also find source-code for some commonly used classes such as JodaTime at [this page](https://sites.google.com/site/gson/gson-type-adapters-for-common-classes-1).
+You can also find source code for some commonly used classes such as JodaTime at [this page](https://sites.google.com/site/gson/gson-type-adapters-for-common-classes-1).

 ### <a name="TOC-Custom-Serialization-and-Deserialization"></a>Custom Serialization and Deserialization

 Sometimes default representation is not what you want.
 This is often the case when dealing with library classes (DateTime, etc).
 Gson allows you to register your own custom serializers and deserializers.
 This is done by defining two parts:

 * Json Serialiers: Need to define custom serialization for an object
 * Json Deserializers: Needed to define custom deserialization for a type

 * Instance Creators: Not needed if no-args constructor is available or a deserializer is registered
 ```
 GsonBuilder gson = new GsonBuilder();
 gson.registerTypeAdapter(MyType2.class, new MyTypeAdapter());